Gill: Plastrons

-A plastron is a type of structural adaptation occurring among some aquatic arthropods (primarily insects), a form of inorganic gill which holds a thin film of atmospheric oxygen in an area with small openings called spiracles that connect to the tracheal system.
-The plastron typically consists of dense patches of hydrophobic setae on the body, which prevent water entry into the spiracles, but may also involve scales or microscopic ridges projecting from the cuticle.
+A plastron is a type of structural adaptation occurring among some aquatic arthropods (primarily insects), a form of cover-plate or non-organ gill, which holds a thin film of atmospheric oxygen in the area near small openings called spiracles that connect to the tracheal system.
+The plastron typically consists of dense patches of hydrophobic setae on the body, which prevent water from entering the spiracles, but may also involve scales or microscopic ridges projecting from the cuticle.
 The physical properties of the interface between the trapped air film and surrounding water allow gas exchange through the spiracles, almost as if the insect were in atmospheric air.
-Carbon dioxide diffuses into the surrounding water due to its high solubility, while oxygen diffuses into the film as the concentration within the film has been reduced by respiration, and nitrogen also diffuses out as its tension has been increased.
-Oxygen diffuses into the air film at a higher rate than nitrogen diffuses out.
+Carbon dioxide diffuses into the surrounding water due to its high solubility, while oxygen diffuses into the film as the concentration within the film has been reduced by respiration, and nitrogen also diffuses out as its tension has been increased; oxygen diffuses into the air film at a higher rate than nitrogen diffuses out.
 However, water surrounding the insect can become oxygen-depleted if there is no water movement, so many such insects in still water actively direct a flow of water over their bodies.

-The inorganic gill mechanism allows aquatic insects with plastrons to remain constantly submerged.
-Examples include many beetles in the family Elmidae, aquatic weevils, and true bugs in the family Aphelocheiridae, as well as at least one species of ricinuleid arachnid.
+The non-organ gill mechanism allows aquatic arthropods with plastrons to remain constantly submerged.
+Examples include many beetles in the family Elmidae, aquatic weevils, and true bugs in the family Aphelocheiridae, as well as at least one species of ricinuleid arachnid and various mites.
 A somewhat similar mechanism is used by the diving bell spider, which maintains an underwater bubble that exchanges gas like a plastron.
 Other diving insects (such as backswimmers, and hydrophilid beetles) may carry trapped air bubbles, but deplete the oxygen more quickly, and thus need constant replenishment.